 Safer Products: Program to promote safer products in stores and/or on website

-The company also sells a large selection of VOC-free paints in the U.S. and 100 percent low-VOC paints in Canada (in compliance with Canadian regulations).
+The company also sells a large selection of VOC-free paints in the U.S. but has not taken action to thoroughly implement a program to feature and market these products online and sells 100 percent low-VOC paints in Canada (in compliance with Canadian regulations).

 5 out of 5 points